 Originally from Hungary, these eye-catching sausages have become popular in Austria.
-Heavily seasoned with paprika, giving it a garish color, and other seasonings, such as garlic, pepper, and marjoram, it has an incredibly bold flavor.
+Heavily seasoned with paprika, giving it a garish colour, and other seasonings, such as garlic, pepper, and marjoram, it has an incredibly bold flavour.
 One particularly unappealing fact about Debrecener is that they ordinarily contain tiny flecks of pork fat, giving it a rather unattractive exterior.

 This acquired dish ordinarily contains the upper intestines of a slaughtered animal, including that of fish.
 It is served in a variety of ways and can be adapted to include any kind of offal—heart, tongue, spleen, lung, or kidney and is often served with dumplings.
 Explaining why this should be avoided shouldn’t be necessary.

 There are all sorts of unconventional coffees available these days—from pumpkin spiced lattes to double mochaccinos.
 Vienna is the capital of coffee and you’ll most likely end up in one of their coveted cafés during your stay.
 However, unless suffering from a particularly brutal hangover, you may want to avoid ordering the Viennese specialty Kaisermelange—an espresso or mocha topped with whipped cream and a raw egg with a brandy on the side.

 Schnapps is a favourite Austrian specialty and comes in a variety of flavours, from Apricot to Strawberry.
 While it shouldn’t be avoided altogether, do be wary – it contains over 40% alcohol and hangovers can be atrocious.

 Contrary to what the name suggests, this ham does not contain any beer.
 Created using pickled pork, beef, or poultry meat (and often a concoction), plus bacon and spices with a coarse deposit of pork pieces or cooked ham – it is an unusual and acquired taste.